redbadger/awesome-badger/davidlaban/nats-impressions/README.md

 ## Leaf nodes

 It feels like everyone wants you to install a nats leaf node as a sidecar (wasmcloud's wash cli tool doesn't even have a way to configure it to connect directly to NGS as a control plane).
 Following along with https://docs.nats.io/nats-server/configuration/leafnodes#leaf-node-example-using-a-remote-global-service shows you how to do it.
 You need a verified email address and payment method in order to do this.

+## Messaging vs Queueing systems

+In its most basic configuration, NATS is not a queueing system, because it doesn't have persistence or retries.
+It is more reasonable to think of it as a messaging system.
+I suppose in some ways it's like UDP, but wrapped in TLS+auth, and with `foo.bar.baz`-style broadcast addresses.
+It's a good fit for writing your app cluster's backplane in, but not necessarily your job scheduler.

+There is a mode in NATS (`req`) where you can send a return-address with your message, and the receiver[s] can respond to that return address.
+This primitive can be used to build reliable systems (like how TCP is built on top of IP packets).

+On top of this NATS backplane, you can add a bunch of applications, and connect them up.
+The NATS server comes bundled with a JetStream application, that you can enable with the `-js` flag.
+This is basically rabbitmq-over-NATS, but it can get away with being a lot simpler, because its communication protocol is NATS rather than TCP.

+## Conclusions

+I can see why WasmCloud chose NATS for its "lattice" backplane.
+The basic protocol feels simple and solid.
+It feels like the kind of protocol that you'd expect to see described in an RFC.
+Once you have this communication system in place, the work of doing inter-process communication feels like it will have a lot less friction.
+The difference between using HTTPS and NATS is like the difference between setting up unix domain sockets for each of your process vs using D-Bus (although D-Bus is terrible in ways that NATS manages to sidestep).

+It is a reasonable initial reaction that the basic NATS protocol doesn't quite get you all the way.
+I think that the JetStream covers some of those holes, but I'm not sure whether it belongs in the core NATS server implementation.
+I'm hoping that the nats-server implementation continues to gain traction without adding too much bloat (or if it does get bloated, that they release a tiny-nats-server binary that can be used as a low-overhead kubernetes sidecar).